 - (1) the role of residents and medical faculty in the provision of health care in the commonwealth and throughout the United States; - (2) the relationship of graduate medical education to the state's physician workforce and emerging models of delivery of care; - (3) the current availability and adequacy of all sources of revenue to support graduate medical education and potential additional or alternate sources of funding for graduate medical education.
-Such review shall include the availability of federal graduate medical education funding to different types of institutes where training takes place; and - (4) approaches taken by other states to fund graduate medical education through Medicaid programs, including, but not limited to: (a) the establishment of medical education trust funds, and (b) efforts to link payments to state policy goals, including: - (i) increasing the number of high demand specialties or fellowships; - (ii) enhancing retention of physicians practicing in the commonwealth; - (iii) promoting practice in medically underserved areas of the state and reducing disparities in health care;

-(iv) increasing the primary care workforce;

-- (v) increasing the behavioral health care workforce; and - (vi) increasing racial and ethnic diversity within the physician workforce.

-The commission shall file a report of its findings and recommendations, together with drafts of legislation, if any, necessary to carry out its recommendations by filing the same with the clerks of the house of representatives and the senate who shall forward a copy of the report to the house and senate committees on ways and means and the joint committee on health care financing not later than April 1, 2013.
+Such review shall include the availability of federal graduate medical education funding to different types of sites where training takes place; and 1293 (4) approaches taken by other states to fund graduate medical education through, 7294 including, but not limited to: (a) Medicaid programs, (b) the establishment of medical education 7295 trust funds and (c) efforts to link payments to state policy goals, including: 7296 (i) increasing the number of high demand specialties or fellowships; 7297 (ii) enhancing retention of physicians practicing in the commonwealth; 7298 (iii) promoting practice in medically underserved areas of the state and reducing 7299 disparities in health care; 7300 (iv) increasing the primary care workforce; 7301 (v) increasing the behavioral health care workforce; and 7302 (vi) increasing racial and ethnic diversity within the physician workforce.
+7303 The commission shall file a report of its findings and recommendations, together with 7304 drafts of legislation, if any, necessary to carry out its recommendations by filing the report with 7305 the clerks of the house of representatives and the senate who shall forward a copy of the report to 7306 the house and senate committees on ways and means and the joint committee on health care 7307 financing not later than April 1, 2013.
+7308 SECTION 278.
+Notwithstanding any general or special law to the contrary, beginning on 7309 or before July 1, 2014, the group insurance commission, MassHealth and any other state funded 7310 insurance program shall, to the maximum extent feasible, implement alternative payment methodologies, as defined in section 1 of chapter 12C of the General Laws.